-3.39 It may be seen that York has used more recent forecasts of the main economic variables than did the DfT, although the sources still largely pre-date the Russian invasion of Ukraine.
+3.40 It may be seen that York has used more recent forecasts of the main economic variables than did the DfT, although the sources still largely pre-date the Russian invasion of Ukraine.
 The situation for the price-related variables is more complicated, however.
 York adopts Government forecasts for both Air Passenger Duty and the two Carbon costs, these being for the purchases which airlines must make to acquire allowances to emit Carbon Dioxide.
 York's oil price assumptions are derived from the BEIS (Department for Business, Energy & Industrial Strategy) 2019 forecasts, published in February 2020.
 In order to reflect the high oil price in 2022, York adopted the BEIS High forecast for that year for both its Central and Low scenarios, and then assumed that in these two scenarios the oil price would migrate over the following six years to the BEIS forecasts for 2028.
 This is a reasonable approach to developing oil price assumptions.

-3.40 Fuel efficiency assumptions are those which form the basis of the Jet Zero strategy preferred High Ambition scenario, which the DfT's consultants advising on this aspect categorised as 'optimistic': its central forecasts were included in the 'Continuation of Current Trends' scenario.
+3.41 Fuel efficiency assumptions are those which form the basis of the Jet Zero strategy preferred High Ambition scenario, which the DfT's consultants advising on this aspect categorised as 'optimistic': its central forecasts were included in the 'Continuation of Current Trends' scenario.
 Fuel burn assumptions come from DfT's 2017 forecasts, as do Non-fuel (i.e. Other) costs.

-3.41 It is not obvious that the assumptions incorporate any other potential cost changes including:
+3.42 It is not obvious that the assumptions incorporate any other potential cost changes including:

-- The cost premium of Sustainable Aviation Fuel (SAF) over Jet A1 Kerosene (as discussed above); - Higher staff costs which airlines, airports and support service providers are having to pay in the UK in the face of staff shortages after the Pandemic;
+• Higher staff costs which airlines, airports and support service providers are having to pay in the UK in the face of staff shortages after the Pandemic;